Go-Shippit/Woo-Commerce/readme.txt

 == Changelog ==

+= 1.2.7 =

+* Bugfix - Use the property "method_title" shipping method mappings, as used in new shipping methods as of WC 2.6.x

 = 1.2.5 =

 * Add functionality to enable merchants to add a margin to the quoted shipping prices (fixed or percentage).